tobiashort/i3-alt-tab/README.md

-Binds Alt+Tab in order to focus back and forth the last two visited windows.
+Binds Alt+Tab in order to focus back and forth the last two visited workspaces.

 ```
 ~/.config/i3/config